LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/ajaxson-5/README.md

 ##### The Endpoint

 Actually, the problem is that we need to choose an "endpoint" to indicate which specific service we want.
-The endpoints are all listed in the documentation linked above, if you want to check them out.
-For this assignment, we will use the Random endpoint, which responds to every request with randomly chosen GIF related to a particular topic (unless you don't provide a specific topic, in which case you might get anything at all).
+The endpoints are all listed in the documentation linked above, so check them out if you are interested.
+For this assignment, we will use the Random endpoint, which, upon receiving a request, responds with a randomly chosen GIF related to a particular topic (unless you don't provide a specific topic, in which case you'll get back a *very* random GIF).

 The url for the Random endpoint is simply `/random`, so let's try this: